akara/activator-squbs-orch-scala/docs/squbs training.md

    * Main class: `org.squbs.unicomplex.Bootstrap`
    * VM options: `-javaagent:/Users/asucharitakul/.ivy2/cache/org.aspectj/aspectjweaver/jars/aspectjweaver-1.8.5.jar`
    * Working directory: `…/{project}servsvc`
-   * Use classpath of module: `{project}svc`
+   * Use classpath of module: `{project}servsvc`
    * Before launch: … box click `-` to remove `make` and click `+` to choose `SBT`.
 Select action `compile`
    * Click `OK`
-8. Run the app by pressing the start button with the right arrow
+7. Run the app by pressing the start button with the right arrow
-9. Check the app and registered context
+8. Check the app and registered context
    * Point your browser to `http://localhost:8080/admin/v3console/ValidateInternals`
    * Choose the `Component Status` tab
    * Select the link `org.squbs.unicomplex…::Listeners`
    * See the app registered to Default Listener
-10. Point your browser to `http://localhost:8080/{service}serv/hello`
+9. Point your browser to `http://localhost:8080/{service}serv/hello`

+    **Note**: The web context is registered in `squbs-meta.conf` of the service project.
+It can be any value.
+The project template is setup to use the service name ending with "serv" as the default.
 11. See squbs in action.
 12. Stop the app.
 13. Run the app from sbt